loiclaudet/axieclassic/README.md

 For questions or support:

-Join the Axie Infinity Discord, and ask for help in the #tools-api-etc channel.
+Join the Axie Infinity Discord and ask for help in the #tools-api-etc channel.

 ## License